adityam/filter/README.md

 ----------------

 This module creates a lot of temporary files that clutter the current directory.
-If you prefer the temporary files to be created in another directory, specify the `directory` option, e.g.,
+If you prefer the temporary files to be created in another directory, use the `directory` option, e.g.,

     \defineexternalfilter